 The best Bluetooth speakers come in all shapes and sizes, and at all kinds of prices.
 Some are rugged so you can take them on adventures; others are bigger and designed for larger spaces or parties.
-Bluetooth is particularly good for water resistant speakers too: the best waterproof speakers (opens in new tab) use Bluetooth instead of cables, which makes it easier to keep the water from getting in.
+Bluetooth is particularly good for water-resistant speakers too: the best waterproof speakers (opens in new tab) use Bluetooth instead of cables, which makes it easier to keep the water from getting in.
 A great choice for summer pool parties or beach trips, and should be fine even if things get wild.

 The picks in our list below are suited to a whole host of budgets, whether you're a skint uni student who wants to be the most popular in their dorm or you're only going to consider the very best of the bunch no matter the cost.
 As we'll discover in this guide, whether you're into Techno or Tap, Drill or Dvorkak, there's a Bluetooth speaker for you no matter what kind of music you prefer or where you want to play it.

 What is the best Bluetooth speaker 2023?